 You should receive a single file

-- Entitlement is the RedHat OpenShift licensing mechanism.
+- OpenShift must have Entitlement.
+Entitlement is the RedHat OpenShift licensing mechanism.
 Without entitlement, you will not be able to install the NVIDIA drivers used by the GPU Operator.
-For further information see: here.
+For further information see here, or the equivalent NVIDIA documentation.
+Entitlement is not required anymore if you are using OpenShift 4.9.9 or above

 The machine running the installation script (typically the Kubernetes master) must have: